TTM4502 (for external evaluators)

 It is common practice for the external evaluator and the main supervisor to first go through the report individually and afterwards discuss and agree upon the evaluation and feedback during a physical or on-line meeting.
 It can also be handled by e-mail, but it might be less efficient.

-As for filling in the form, this may be handled by both preparing comments that are merged after the coordination meeting (this is usually done by the external evaluator); alternatively, one of the parties may make a draft that is supplemented by the other.
+As for filling out the form, this may be handled by both preparing comments that are merged after the coordination meeting (this is usually done by the external evaluator); alternatively, one of the parties may make a draft that is supplemented by the other.

 Since you will have to have meetings with several different main supervisors, it is recommended that you plan a process that suits you and then contact them to inform them of that process.